Why Existential Buddhism

 Consciousness is not self.
 If consciousness were self, then this consciousness would not lead to affliction.
 One could have it of consciousness: let my consciousness be thus, let my consciousness be not thus… (SN 22.59)

-With much effort and dedication, the Eightfold Path releases the mind from all craving.
-This then frees the mind from identification with an idea of Self.
-This freedom is Enlightenment.
+With much effort and dedication, the practice of Buddhism releases the mind from identification with the empirical self.
+This unbinding of the mind is the Enlightenment.

-Unfortunately, over time, the Not-self doctrine became misunderstood as a No-self doctrine.
+Unfortunately, the Not-self doctrine has often been misunderstood as a No-self doctrine.
 This is the idea that there is no individual or true being that exists.
-The human being then becomes a chain of interdependent causes with an illusion of a perceiving individual.
+The human being is then only an accumulation of interdependent causes with an illusion of individual existence.
 This creates much confusion and obscurity as to the nature of liberation, or Enlightenment.
-If there is no individual being, then there is also no one who suffers, and no one who becomes Enlightened.
+If there is no individual being, then there is also no one who suffers, and no one to become Enlightened.

-The Buddha did not describe what is realized after the Self-idea is released with Enlightenment.
-This is because the very description would lead to confusion, and back to the idea of Self.
-But he did leave a clue, which is well known but greatly misunderstood:
+The Buddha did not discuss what is realized after the self-idea is released with Enlightenment.
+This is because the very description would be another concept and not the realization itself.
+But he did leave a clue, which is well known but often misunderstood:

 There is, monks, an unborn — unbecome — un-made — unfabricated.
 If there were not that un-born — unbecome — unmade — unfabricated, there would not be the case that emancipation from the born — become — made — fabricated would be discerned.
 But precisely because there is an un-born — unbecome — unmade — unfabricated, that emancipation from the born — become — made — fabricated is discerned.
 (Ud 8.3)

-Here the Buddha is referring to the Unconditioned consciousness.
+Here the Buddha is referring to an unconditioned consciousness.
 This is Kant’s transcendental apperception, and Sartre’s absolute subjective consciousness.
 The Not-self doctrine and the Nothingness point to this reality.
+I prefer to call this the Awareness.

-Existential Buddhism attains greater insight into the nature of human consciousness and the individuality existence.
-It clearly explains why a No-self Doctrine is contradictory.
+Existential Buddhism attains a modern insight into the nature of human self-consciousness and Buddhism.
+It makes Enlightenment is easier to understand and achieve.

-This website will visit in the themes above in greater detail and many more relating to Existentialism and Buddhism.
+This website will explore these themes in greater detail, and many more.